 - Atrophic gastritis, pernicious anaemia, post-gastrectomy, Ménétrier's disease.

-- Familial risk: families with a very high incidence have been identified.
-There is a 2- to 3-fold increased risk to first-degree relatives of gastric cancer patients.
+- Familial risk: 5-10% of cases have a family history of gastric cancer.
 There is a link between E-cadherin gene mutations and some familial gastric cancers.

 - Blood group A (relative risk is 1.2).